mbeckdev/klickgif/README.md

 ## Contribute

 For anyone who wants to contribute.
 Everyone's welcome!
 Need an extra contribution or four to complete that hacktoberfest requirement?
-Add a new css animation or four.
+Add a new css animation or four (or more!
+I don't think we're going to run out of ideas here).
 There's also some React that could use some help.
 See the Contributing guide in the Contributing.md file.

 Here's a [discord](https://discord.gg/Tg48qMGF5f) so we can troubleshoot pull requests and stuff.